 \section{Literature Review}

 ~ Results reported in the literature for the CSP and the BPP are largely interchangeable.
 The main difference is that approaches explicitly tailored to the CSP are, in general, better suited for instances with large item demands.
-Moreover, since the literature on the BPP and the CSP is much richer, and algorithms for the SSP are often adaptations of methods originally developed for the BPP and the CSP, in this section, we focus primarily on the BPP and CSP, commenting about the SSP only when necessary.
+Moreover, since the literature on the BPP and the CSP is much richer than the one on the SPP, and algorithms for the SSP are often adaptations of methods originally developed for the BPP and the CSP, in this section, we focus primarily on the BPP and CSP, commenting about the SSP only when necessary.

 Surveys dedicated to approximation algorithms for bin packing problems have been published since the 1980s~\citep{Garey_1981,Coffman_1984}, with the most recent one being proposed by \citet{Coffman_2013}.
 A problem typology was originally presented by~\citet{Dyckhoff_1990}, and later extended by~\citet{Wascher_2007}.
 The most recent survey addressing both the BPP and the CSP is due to~\citet{Delorme_2016}, who focused on mathematical formulations and presented computational experiments with the most relevant solvers available at the time.
 Since its publication, however, substantial progress has been achieved in the development of exact algorithms.
 In what follows, we therefore review the most relevant results on exact methods, referring to them for simplicity as results for the BPP.